Svitolina turns it up late, dispatches Korpatsch to reach Roland Garros second week

 Roland Garros: Scores | Order of play | Draws

-The victory sends the No. 7 seed into the Round of 16 for the fourth straight year.
-Since reaching her first Roland Garros fourth round in 2015, only Madison Keys and Iga Swiatek (22 each) have made as many trips to the second week at Grand Slams as the Ukrainian (22).
+The victory sends the No. 7 seed into the Round of 16 for the fourth straight year, where she will face Belinda Bencic.
+Since reaching her first Roland Garros fourth round in 2015, only Madison Keys and Iga Swiatek (22 each) among her WTA Tour Driven by Mercedes-Benz peers have made as many second-week trips at Grand Slams as the Ukrainian (22).

 “It’s crazy to think that it’s been so many years already on tour and playing at such a high level,” Svitolina said in her on-court interview.
 “I try to always bring the fight and consistency every time I step on the court.
 I’m very happy (to be) here in Paris.
 I really enjoy playing and competing -- it’s almost like my home Slam in a way.